lukesterlee/review-session/README.md

 - The target students of this class are people who are struggling.
 There might be a lot of repetitions.
 - Don't think about getting the right answers or solving the problems. just focus on understanding and getting the concepts.
 - For the first 3 hours, we will learn with papers and a white board to visualize the concepts and class & methods structures.
+- Visualizing data structure is the most important.
+You need papers!
 - Again, we will NOT go over for homeworks LOL period

 # Things to do/bring before coming to this session